SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Experiment

+\textbf{GS-Voxel Compression.} The goal of Stage I is to create a compact Gaussian representation while maintaining the visual fidelity necessary for editing.
+In \cref{tab:ablation_vox}, we quantify this by comparing different voxelization strategies against the uncompressed \textit{Pre-Compression (GS-LRM)} baseline.
+Our chosen design (\textit{LocalAtt + feats query}) achieves the highest accuracy.
+Alternative designs like \textit{VoxelAtt} (averaging tokens) or \textit{LocalAtt + latent query} (generic query) result in significant information loss, as evidenced by the lower PSNR and SSIM scores.
+To verify the effectiveness of our two-stage approach, \cref{fig:voxel_ablation} illustrates the visual quality and Gaussian count at each step.
+Stage I achieves aggressive compression—reducing the number of Gaussians by approximately while maintaining high visual fidelity.
+Stage II then builds upon this efficient representation, refining the high-frequency details to surpass the initial quality.

-\textbf{TTT Update.} As shown in \cref{fig:ablation}, our refinement quality steadily improves with additional input views.
-We further compare our TTT refinement with the cross-attention baseline by replacing TTT layers with cross attention layers in stage II in the global relighting task.
-The variant achieves 24.05 PSNR (-0.98 compared to ours) given four input relit views.
-While cross-attention enables feature fusion between the new input views and the existing Gaussian latents, it lacks adaptability once the parameters are fixed after training.
-In contrast, our TTT mechanism dynamically updates fast weights based on the input views, leading to more coherent color propagation and consistent illumination transfer across the entire scene.
-Please refer to our website for more results.
+\textbf{TTT Update.} As shown in \cref{fig:ablation}, our refinement quality improves with additional views.
+We compare our TTT refinement against a cross-attention baseline (replacing TTT layers with cross-attention).
+The variant achieves lower PSNR ( \cref{tab:recoloring}) and could introduce visual artifacts (\cref{fig:ablation_crossatt}).
+In contrast, our TTT design leads to more coherent global propagation.

 \textbf{Generalization.} We further test our model on generated 3DGS from Trellis~\cite{xiang2024structured}.
-As shown in \cref{fig:trellis}, our method generalizes well to the generated assets, effectively refining geometry-aligned textures from local super-resolution inputs and edits such as recoloring and graffiti.
+As shown in \cref{fig:trellis} and \cref{fig:edit}, our method generalizes well to generated assets, refining geometry-aligned textures from both super-resolution inputs and creative edits.

+\textbf{Conflict Inputs.} We further evaluate our method under conflicting edit inputs.
+As shown in \cref{fig:conflict}, different input views may introduce inconsistent edits to the same region.
+Our TTT refinement resolves these conflicts by updating the 3DGS representation according to the most recent input observation.
+As additional views arrive, the model progressively replaces outdated edits, producing a user desired final result.